spc476/a09/README.txt

 				directive, given the nature of the
 				assembler.

+			.OPT TEST STACKSIZE size

+				Set the default stack size for tests.
+This can ONLY appear outside of a .TEST directive, given the nature of the
+				assembler.

 	.TEST ["name"]

 		Define a unit test if using the test backend.
 Any 6809 code